 - Decide whether to move yourself or hire professionals.
 Make reservations with a moving company or truck rental company.

 Tip: Call three companies for estimates to compare.
+See the link at the end of this article.

 - Gather packing supplies: boxes, packing material, tape, felt-tip markers, and scissor